ioccc-src/winner/2020/ferguson1/README.md

 programming abilities (and other abilities) even when I couldn't believe in myself!
 Very much appreciated especially coming from an amazing programmer who I have huge admiration for!

-I want to thank Ilya Kurdyukov for his helpful comments, suggestions and reporting the (undocumented) 'problem' about half-width/full-width char spacing.
-He's been playing with some versions of his own and will have them on GitHub after the 2020 IOCCC winning entries have been published.

 Finally I want to thank Leo Broukhis, Simon Cooper and Landon Curt Noll for continuing to hold the contest after all these years - and for having selected